dantleech/blog/content/posts/2024-02-18-php-problems.md

 - [CLI Parser](https://github.com/php-tui/cli-parser): me messing about creating a new CLI argument parser
 - [Work Project](#): large E-Commerce project based on Spryker - my current day contract.

-There are lots of things I **like** in PHP, and I hope the language continues to evolve but the fact is that sometimes it's a joy to develop in other languages and it's certainly **educational**.
+There are lots of things I **like** in PHP and some of the points that follow would annoy me in other languages too!

 ## Constructors